Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Model formulation: materials and method

-where, $\delta_p$ and $\delta_{c_p}$ are the decay rates of polymerase and core protein.
-3.5 kb RNA is reverse-transcribed to viral genome DNA by viral polymerase and an 1:1 ribonucleoprotein complex generally called RNP complex is formed by polymerase and pgRNA (Step 5: Figure \ref{Figure_schematic representation}).
-It is assembly competent.
-The RNP complex is denoted by $Z$ and $\mu_1$ is the constant rate of interaction of 3.5 kb RNA and the polymerase.
-The reaction equation is as follows (Step 5): Here, $\delta_z$ reflects the decay rate of RNP complex.
-In the next step, RNP complexes are encapsidated by core proteins or HBcAg to form nucleocapsids containing pgRNA-P (pgNC) with interaction rate $\mu_2$.
-These pgNCs are also known as immature nucleocapsid and is denoted by the symbol $P_g$ in our model.
-The nucleocapsid assembly depends on the RNP complex.
-Consider $\delta_{p_g}$ is the decay rate of pgRNA containing capsids.
-Based on some biological studies, it is observed that a portion of pgRNA containing capsids are enveloped by the surface proteins and secrete from the hepatocytes as non-infectious viral particles.
-The corresponding reaction equation is (Step 6: Figure \ref{Figure_schematic representation}):
+Here, $\delta_z$ reflects the decay rate of RNP complex.
+In the next step, RNP complexes are encapsidated by core proteins (HBcAg) to form pgRNA-containing capsids (pgNCs) with interaction rate $\mu_2$.
+In this model, it is assumed that nucleocapsids contain $m=120$ core proteins following a $T = 4$ architecture.
+We ignore the $T = 3$ particles in this study because these particles occur in only 5\% of cases \citep{2017_patel, 2024_Yang_Structural}.
+The pgNCs are also known as immature nucleocapsids and is denoted by the symbol $P_g$.
+Consider that $\delta_{p_g}$ is the decay rate of pgRNA-containing capsids.
+Based on the existing biological studies \citep{2017_Hu}, it is observed that a portion of pgRNA-containing capsids is enveloped by the surface proteins and are secreted from the infected hepatocytes as non-infectious viral particles.
+It is not considered in this study.
+Mathematically, pgRNA-containing capsids adhere to the following dynamical equation: